-Regardless of where you stand on the controversy of when and how the U.S. economy should “open up,” the fact is that the economy will eventually start to come around and it’s important to have a shipping strategy.
-It’s safe to say that we aren’t going to flip a switch and have the economy come back to its old form.
-It’s more likely that the economy will open in a phased, and strategic approach.
+Regardless of where you stand on the controversy of when and how the U.S. economy should “open up,” the fact is that the economy will eventually start to come around.
+It’s essential to have a shipping strategy.
+It’s safe to say that we won’t flip a switch and have the economy return to its old form.
+It’s more likely that the economy will open in a phased and strategic approach.
 Much like many American businesses, your business needs to be prepared.
 Part of that preparation must include developing a shipping strategy that responds to a phased-in recovery.
 Find out how you can start preparing your business today.

 Outline the Phases

-There is no one-size-fits-all strategy that will carry every small-to-medium-sized business (SMB) from where they are now to where they want to be when the economy reaches its new normal.
+There is no one-size-fits-all strategy that will take every small-to-medium-sized business (SMB) from where it is now to where it wants to be when the economy reaches its new normal.
 By outlining the phases your business will go through, the broad strokes of your company’s customized and phased shipping strategy will emerge.

 Not sure where to begin?
 Here’s a template you can use.
 Customize the text to make this outline apply to your organization.
-Please note that these phases are not in chronological order, as no one can say exactly which phase will happen when, and the order will differ from one organization to another.
+Please note that these phases are not presented in chronological order, as it is impossible to predict precisely when each phase will occur.
+The order may vary from one organization to another.
 You and your leadership team will need to decide what phases of the strategy to implement at what times.

 Workers Return to the Office